cameronhill1/Skill-of-Living/recs.md

 - **The New Toughness Training For Sports, Loehr** - I read this one when I was 16 or so, when looking for anything that could give me an edge in rugby.
 Really helped to drill in the importance of "flicking the switch" on and off with intensity, rather than drift somewhere in between.
 And the harder you switch it on, the harder you can switch it off...
 AND vice versa - the harder you switch off, the more you can switch it on when it's showtime.

+- **Waking Up, app by Sam Harris** - A fantastic introduction to actually PRACTICING the essence of all of the above.
+Use it as much as you can.

+- **Udemy, Coursera, EdX, Masterclass and other online course sites** - learn anything you want, online!

 So these books will give you a pretty good head start on most everything in life, I'd imagine...
 They kinda feed into everything else, from health to relationships to work and business, because they hit the essence...
 That being said, here are some additional recs...